OldSneerJaw/borealis-data-www/_pages/pg-addon-management.md

 $ heroku help borealis-pg
 ```

 You can use `heroku help` to see the documentation for any command or sub-command.
-For example, for help with the command that installs Postgres extensions:
+For example, for help with the command that installs PostgreSQL extensions:

 ```shell
 $ heroku help borealis-pg:extensions:install